 There you have it.
 A qualified software development agency trumps DIY marketplace builders in seven out of ten criteria, while turnkey solutions have the edge in speed of implementation and cost.
 Even that may be a risky proposition though, as an inflexible, unscalable turnkey solution may very well lead down an endless rabbit hole – costing you lots of time and money.

-However, if you are a bit further down the road and looking to test problem-solution fit or validate product-market fit, a custom solution will almost always give you a better chance at success.
-Which brings us to your next important decision:
+However, if you are a bit further down the road and looking to deepen product-market fit or scale your marketplace, a custom solution will almost always give you a better chance at success.